New law on reviews: Consequences for “bullsh*tting your way to number 1”

 Understanding the terminology

-Consumer review: Defined in the DMCCA as “a review of a product, a trader or any other matter relevant to a transactional decision.”
+Consumer review: "A review of a product, a trader or any other matter relevant to a transactional decision."
 The draft guidance clarifies that this is a broad concept and includes reviews which focus on matters such as the delivery or after-sales care of the product.
-It can take different forms including text, speech and graphic representations such as a star rating or even a “‘thumbs up”’ next to a helpful review from someone else.
+It can take different forms, including text, speech and graphic representations such as a star rating or even a "thumbs up" next to a helpful review from someone else.

-Fake review: Defined in the DMCCA as a review “that purports to be, but is not, based on a person’s genuine experience.”
+Fake review: A review "that purports to be, but is not, based on a person’s genuine experience."
 Fake reviews are usually positive, artificially boosting a product or trader’s rating in comparison to its competitors.
 However, they can also be negative, designed to damage a competitor’s reputation.

-Consumer review information: Defined in the DMCCA as “information that is derived from, or is influenced by, consumer reviews.”
+Consumer review information: "Information that is derived from, or is influenced by, consumer reviews."
 This means things like overall ratings, review counts and rankings.

 What do I need to start/stop doing now to ensure my business is compliant?